 When you feel ready to talk to your parents about assisted living, it’s best to approach the topic gently.
 Remember that change is intimidating, and taking it slow can help your parents move forward.
 Ask some questions about how your parents are doing.
 You want them to open up about any struggles they’re experiencing or if they’re having difficulty with any activities.

 As soon as any issues are out in the open, it’s time to share with them what you’ve learned about assisted living communities.
 Let them ask questions and voice their concerns.
 Your parents need to feel heard because moving to an assisted living community is their decision, after all.

 Your parents are maybe afraid you won’t visit as often once they are living in assisted living.
 Perhaps they fear the grandchildren won’t be around on a regular basis.
 Reassure them that you will always be a routine part of their lives.

 Moving to assisted living is not an easy decision, but it could be the best decision to make in retirement.
 If you have questions or hesitations, please get in touch with us.
-We are happy to give you a tour and show you what Spring Gardens in Holladay is all about.
+We are happy to give you a visit and show you what Spring Gardens in Holladay is all about.